 Answer: While the rigor of undergraduate education at Stony Brook is well recognized, all applicants to the program are given equal consideration with respect to admission to the program.

-Answer: Financial aid advisors in the Health Sciences Office of Student Services at 631-444-2111 are experts in this area and make every attempt to assist students seeking financial aid.
+Answer: Financial aid advisors who are experts in this area can be contacted at 631-632-6840 and make every attempt to assist students seeking financial aid.

 Answer: Stony Brook University Physical Therapy is one program with two locations.
 As such, resources are sometimes shared between the two campuses.
 For students that are matriculated to the Stony Brook campus, most classes with labs are held on Level 2 or 3 of the Health Sciences Center (HSC) in Stony Brook, Long Island.
 The HSC is located on the east side of the Stony Brook campus in close proximity to Stony Brook University Hospital.
 For students that are matriculated to the Southampton Campus, most classes with labs are held in the physical therapy classrooms/labs in the Library building, Chancellors Hall and the Fine Arts Building.
 Throughout the curriculum, students will be required to attend some classes at the sister campus, as well as participate in off-site experiences and hybrid coursework.
 Students from both campuses complete their first summer courses in the HSC at the Stony Brook campus.